Grandzxw/MRGBD-VIO/README.md

 # MRGBD-VIO
-##A Multi-Feature tightly-coupled RGB-D visual-inertial SLAM system.

-The proposed system is the first tightly coupled optimization-based RGB-D-inertial system based on multi-features.This system is runs on **Linux** and **ROS**.
+A Multi-Feature tightly-coupled RGB-D visual-inertial SLAM system.
+The proposed system is the first tightly coupled optimization-based RGB-D-inertial system based on multi-features.
+This system is runs on **Linux** and **ROS**.

 ## 1. Prerequisites
 1.1 **Ubuntu** and **ROS**